KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * A droid in the Taris sewers had a vocabulator fault (Reported by ebmar) [ISSUE #15](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/15)
 * A Sith NPC in the background of a Leviathan bridge cutscene had poor weapon discipline (Reported by ebmar)
 * A slave girl in Davik’s estate stood still and disappeared instead of running away (reported by DarthParametric)
-* A stray blaster appears in the middle of a hallway in the Sith Base on Taris
+* A stray blaster appears in the middle of a hallway in the Sith Base on Taris (reported by Salk)
 * Ahlan Matale was able to channel his rage in order to use Force levitation in the Council chambers [ISSUE #55](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/55)
 * Bacca's Blade Hilt was never removed from your inventory: [The Comprehensive KOTOR Bug Fix Collection](https://www.nexusmods.com/kotor/mods/75)
-* Bastila and Carth were positioned wrong after the Revelation cutscene: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
 * Bastila would not show you the fourth vision if you travelled to all four planets before the Leviathan [K1R](https://deadlystream.com/files/file/558-kotor-1-restoration/) [ISSUE #10](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/10)
 * Bastilla turned off her lightsaber after the Revelation cutscene: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
 * Belaya attacks with her fists (Reported by Mr Ardvark)
 * Calo Nord’s soundset was broken: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
 * Calo's Rodian prey in the Undercity Apartments didn't draw their blasters (Reported by ebmar)
-* Carth has some facing issues talking to Mission in the Undercity [ISSUE #67](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/67)
 * Carth was a little too quick to complain about being out of the loop [ISSUE #2](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/2)
-* Companion interjections in Canderous' conversation in the Upper City Cantina had facing issues [ISSUE #75](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/75)
-* Companion interjections in Zelka Forn's conversation could be spoken off-screen [ISSUE #78](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/78)
 * Desert wraids and shyraks use wrong texture: [Desert Wraid & Shyrack Texture Fix](http://deadlystream.com/forum/files/file/323-desert-wraid-shyrack-texture-fix/)
 * Elora confesses to Sunry's infidelity automatically if you have Jolee or Bastila in your party: [The Comprehensive KOTOR Bug Fix Collection](https://www.nexusmods.com/kotor/mods/75)
 * Energy shields don't block electricity: [Energy Shield Damage Fix](http://deadlystream.com/forum/files/file/548-energy-shield-damage-fix/)
 * First lightsaber crystal uses wrong icon: [First Lightsaber Crystal Fix 1.0](http://deadlystream.com/forum/files/file/898-first-lightsaber-crystal-fix/)
 * Fixed placeable heights on the Ebon Hawk to reduce floor clipping & floating
 * Fixed the height of the workbench on Dantooine
-* Fixed the position of the strongbox in the Taris Lower City apartments (reported by DarthParametric)
+* Fixed the position of the strongbox in the Taris Lower City apartments (reported by DarthParametric) [ISSUE #68](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/68)
 * Focus and proficiency feat icons are switched: [[KotOR] Fixed Proficiency/Focus Feat Icons 1.0](http://deadlystream.com/forum/files/file/421-kotor-fixed-proficiencyfocus-feat-icons/)
 * Gana Lavin's appearance changes and her text dialog doesn't appear
 * Handon and Rickard wear the same outfit [ISSUE #52](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/52)
-* Hidden Beks didn’t react quickly to intruders (reported by DarthParametric)
+* Hidden Beks didn’t react quickly to intruders (reported by DarthParametric) [ISSUE #71](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/71)
-* If the prisoner in the Sith Academy was interrogated multiple times rapidly, the animation would loop for a long time: [The Comprehensive KOTOR Bug Fix Collection](https://www.nexusmods.com/kotor/mods/75)
 * It was possible to miss out on HK’s backstory and leave his whole storyline hanging [ISSUE #3](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/3)
-* Kandon's pre-swoop race conversation had some aesthetic issues due to sloppy party positioning [ISSUE #62](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/62)
 * Malak's grunt sound didn't play in the Revelation cutscene: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
 * Mission has no clothing on when you meet Griff at the spaceport without her in your party
 * On the Star Forge, the wrong speaker said the "You are wasting your time..." line: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
 * One of Canderous' goons in the Undercity had the wrong soundset (Reported by ebmar)
 * One of the Gamorreans in the Taris sewers was quietly relaxing in a corner, oblivious to what was going on (Reported by ebmar) [ISSUE #95](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/95)
-* Opponents in the Taris duel ring played their intro animations out of sync with their introduction: [Taris Dueling Arena Adjustment 1.2](https://deadlystream.com/files/file/1404-taris-dueling-arena-adjustment/) (Partial) [ISSUE #89](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/89)
 * Security terminals in Davik’s estate would gas you even if you weren’t inside the target room (reported by ebmar)
-* Several camera angles on the Star Forge were inconsistent:  [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
 * Several droids in Davik's Estate have the wrong sound set
 * Several Duros on Dantooine lacked melee weapons and/or the proficiency to use them (reported by ebmar)
 * Several quests aren't properly ended if you are banned from Manaan: [Proper Manaan Quest Endings 1.0](http://deadlystream.com/forum/files/file/557-proper-manaan-quest-endings/)